timblechmann/CMake/Help/manual/cmake-compile-features.7.rst

 the features, not the language standard that introduced the feature.

 The :prop_gbl:`CMAKE_C_KNOWN_FEATURES` and
-:prop_gbl:`CMAKE_CXX_KNOWN_FEATURES` variables contains all the features known to CMake, regardless of compiler support for the feature.
-The :variable:`CMAKE_C_COMPILE_FEATURES` and :variable:`CMAKE_CXX_COMPILE_FEATURES` variables contain all features known to the compiler, regardless of language standard or compile flags needed to use them.
+:prop_gbl:`CMAKE_CXX_KNOWN_FEATURES` global properties contain all the features known to CMake, regardless of compiler support for the feature.
+The :variable:`CMAKE_C_COMPILE_FEATURES` and
+:variable:`CMAKE_CXX_COMPILE_FEATURES` variables contain all features CMake knows are known to the compiler, regardless of language standard or compile flags needed to use them.

-Features known to CMake are named mostly following the same convention as the clang feature test macros.
-The are some execptions, such as CMake using ``cxx_final`` and ``cxx_override`` instead of the single ``cxx_override_control`` used by clang.
+Features known to CMake are named mostly following the same convention as the Clang feature test macros.
+The are some execptions, such as CMake using ``cxx_final`` and ``cxx_override`` instead of the single ``cxx_override_control`` used by Clang.

 Compile Feature Requirements
 ============================